Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Discussion

-.1in {\bf Acknowledgments} .1in We are grateful to Noah Steinberg and James D.~Wells for useful discussions.
+We are grateful to Noah Steinberg and James D.~Wells for useful discussions.
 The work of BD, SG and TK is supported in part by DOE grant DE-SC0010813.
-The work of SG is also supported in part by National Research Foundation of Korea (NRF), grant no. 6N021413.
+The work of SG is also supported in part by National Research Foundation of Korea (NRF) Grant No. NRF-2019R1A2C3005009 (SG).
 The work of JK is supported in part by DOE grant DE-SC0010504.
 AG and DJ are supported in part by NSF Award PHY-1945366.